 You’ll soon unleash your creativity and start making more ambitious hazards like ramps, tunnels and bunkers.
 Just try to stay sensible so you’re not tempted to pitch your golf ball right over the fence!

-Croquet is similar to golf except instead of aiming for holes, you have to knock your ball through a series of hoops.
+A bit of a retro lawn game, Croquet is similar to golf except instead of aiming for holes, you have to knock your ball through a series of hoops.
 You usually end by knocking it at a vertical stick.

 You can make ‘hoops’ out of anything from bent garden wire or old wire coathangers, to hitting the ball between two markers spaced a few inches apart with no actual hoop between them.